El-Omar/portfolio-v3/frontend/README.md

 ## 🧪 Testing

 [To be implemented]
-- Unit tests with Jest
+- Unit tests and integration tests
-- Component tests with React Testing Library
-- E2E tests with Cypress
+- E2E tests

 ## 📦 Dependencies